mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Advantage and Disadvantage
 If used in text or a GM can use as shorthand.

-Advantage: Get a Bonus Effect
+Advantage: Get 2 Bonus Effect

 Disadvantage: You cannot gain Bonus Effect.